About Us

 PLOs assessed: 1-10, variable according to semester

-Process: A reflective essay all students write as part of their required capstone.
+Process: A reflective essay that all students write as part of their required capstone.
 Among other questions, students are asked to reflect on the skills and competencies they have gained and areas or skills they wish they could have developed during their time in the Hubbard School.
 Essay responses are qualitatively coded to align with program learning outcomes.

 Timeline: Two times a year, beginning reporting year 2021